 3460 Gender in Islamic History

 The course examines gender in Islamic history by focusing on male and female social expectations, marriage and divorce, and participation in public space.
 Credit: 3 semester hours.

-European History: Topics and Countries 3501 Diplomatic History of Europe I Reconstruction of Europe; Congress of Vienna; Metternich; German and Italian unifications; diplomacy of World War I and Versailles.
+European History: Topics and Countries

+3501 Diplomatic History of Europe I

+Reconstruction of Europe; Congress of Vienna; Metternich; German and Italian unifications; diplomacy of World War I and Versailles.
 Credit: 3 semester hours.

-3502 Diplomatic History of Europe II Peacemaking in 1919 and its consequences; League of Nations; diplomacy of World War II and peace; superpowers and the Cold War.
+3502 Diplomatic History of Europe II

+Peacemaking in 1919 and its consequences; League of Nations; diplomacy of World War II and peace; superpowers and the Cold War.
 Credit: 3 semester hours.

-3511 History of England I A survey of English history from the Roman invasion to the early Stuarts, with emphasis on constitutional developments, and on changing political, economic, social and religious conditions.
+3511 History of England I

+A survey of English history from the Roman invasion to the early Stuarts, with emphasis on constitutional developments, and on changing political, economic, social and religious conditions.
 Credit: 3 semester hours.

-3512 History of England II A survey of English history from the late Stuarts to the 20th century.
+3512 History of England II

+A survey of English history from the late Stuarts to the 20th century.
 Emphasis is placed on the development of party politics, the Industrial Revolution, imperial expansion, foreign policy and the twentieth-century welfare state.
 Credit: 3 semester hours.

-3521 The Rise of Modern Germany Germany and the French Revolution, Austria and the Metternichian System, the unification struggle; the Second Reich.
+3521 The Rise of Modern Germany

+Germany and the French Revolution, Austria and the Metternichian System, the unification struggle; the Second Reich.

 Credit: 3 semester hours.

-3522 Germany in the 20th-Century The First World War and its consequences; the Weimar Republic, the Third Reich; defeat and recovery.
+3522 Germany in the 20th Century

+The First World War and its consequences; the Weimar Republic, the Third Reich; defeat and recovery.
 Credit: 3 semester hours.

-3530 History of Ireland A survey of Irish history from its Celtic origins to the twentieth century, with emphasis on the religious, cultural, political, social and economic forces which have been most influential in shaping modern Ireland.
-Credit: 3 semester hours.
-3540 Modern Italian History Intellectual, religious, economic and political developments in the Italian peninsula from the Risorgimento to the post-World War II era.
+3540 Modern Italian History

+Intellectual, religious, economic and political developments in the Italian peninsula from the Risorgimento to the post-World War II era.
 Students may not take HIS 3540 in conjunction with or after completion of HIS 3541 or 3542.
 Credit: 3 semester hours.

-3541 The Risorgimento: United Italy in the Nineteenth Century Italian Nationalism, Carbonarism; Mazzini and Young Italy, Cavour and the Unitary State, the Risorgimento and the Counter-Risorgimento.
-Students may not take HIS 3541 in conjunction with or after completion of HIS 3540.
-Credit: 3 semester hours.
-3542 Modern Italy: The Transition from Liberalism to Fascism The domestic and diplomatic policies of the Kingdom of Italy, the North-South conflict and emergence of an industrial base, the first World War and the crisis of Italian liberalism, Fascism, the Axis, the collapse of Mussolini's Italy.
-Students may not take HIS 3542 in conjunction with or after completion of HIS 3540.
-Credit: 3 semester hours.
-3550 Soldiers and the State in Modern Europe The influence of the military on national policy, public institutions and popular culture since the Napoleonic era.
-Credit: 3 semester hours.
-3560 Women in Medieval Europe Thematic survey of women's experiences in medieval Europe, both noble and peasant, religious and secular, with a particular emphasis on women writers.
+3560 Women in Medieval Europe

+Thematic survey of women's experiences in medieval Europe, both noble and peasant, religious and secular, with a particular emphasis on women writers.

 Credit: 3 semester hours.